citp/privacy-policy-historical/z/za/zal/zalando.co.uk.md

 We may pass your name and address on to a third party in order to make delivery of the product to you (for example to our courier or supplier).

-Payments that you make through the Site will be processed by our agent Zalando Limited.
-You must only submit to us or our Agent or the Site information which is accurate and not misleading and you must keep it up to date and inform us of changes.
+You must only submit to us or the Site information which is accurate and not misleading and you must keep it up to date and inform us of changes.

 Your actual order details may be stored with us but for security reasons cannot be retrieved directly by us.
 However, you may access this information by logging into your account on the Site.
 Here you can view the details of your orders that have been completed, those which are open and those which are shortly to be dispatched and administer your address details, bank details and any newsletter to which you may have subscribed.
 You undertake to treat the personal access data confidentially and not make it available to unauthorised third parties.
 We cannot assume any liability for misuse of passwords unless this misuse is our fault.